(This article may or may not contain affiliate links. What does that mean?)

 Don’t Miss!
 The ABCs of Food Tours with Teens

 If you’re looking to stay in the thick of it, the Grand Hotel Minerva is one of the best family-friendly options in the city.
 We haven’t yet stayed here, but friends of ours are always raving about the rooftop pool (a rarity in the city!) and the five-star treatment kids get, which includes their own special check-in, a welcome pack with special maps and a child-friendly treasure hunt.
 A lot of hotels in Florence offer limited size rooms, but at the Minerva, families can book connecting rooms or duplex suites which sleep up to five.

-If you’re after a little more space and have a rental car, some of the best family-friendly accommodation can be found just outside the city, in the rolling hills of Tuscany.
+If you’re after a little more space and wanting to also do some day trips from Florence, you can get a rental car, some of the best family-friendly accommodation can be found just outside the city, in the rolling hills of Tuscany.
 Rent a villa in neighboring towns and villages such as Fiesole.
 Agriturismo.it is a great tool for finding authentic farmhouses in the region, for a range of budgets.

 Between the Medicis and a lot of Caravaggio, for many, Florence doesn’t exactly scream ‘family fun’.
 While it may not sound like Florence has a lot to offer kids, it actually does have many wonderful activities for adventurous families.
 Read one local’s recommendations for traveling to Florence with kids.

 There are no direct flights from Los Angeles to Florence.
 The easiest (and most pleasant!) way to get there is to take a direct flight to Rome.
 Delta, Alitalia, and Air France all offer direct flights, which take around 12 hours.